wrist mechanics online course featured image

 Leaving weight back on the trail leg is a common cause of inconsistency for amateur players.

-If you find yourself finishing your swing on the back leg, it could be a poor weight transfer causing your inconsistency issues.
+If you find yourself finishing your swing on the back leg, your weight transfer is inconsistent.

 Too Much Extension in the Lead Wrist at The Top of the Swing